CrystalLord/ine_statscript/README.md

 Create the file `client_secret` (note no file extension) if it doesn't already exist under the `sources` directory.

-The first line of this text file has to be the hash right under the text "personal use script"
+The first line of this text file has to be the hash right under the text "personal use script".
 The second line of this text file has to be the secret code detailed above.
 These two lines will allow the bot to access the Reddit API and use it to complete the collection.

----

 On completion of these 4 (or 5) steps, congratulations!
 You now have a working INE Statscript on your PC.